Quantum block encoding for one-pair semiseparable matrices: QBE for one-pair matrices

 which means that the scaling factor resulting in Theorem~\ref{teo:FE} cannot be much improved if this factorization is used.
 Indeed it is asymptotically optimal both with respect to the size of the matrix and to the conditioning of vectors $u$ and $v$.

-We note, however, that the scaling term could potentially be reduced by a factor of $N$ if one can block encode a semiseparable matrix without relying on the factorization employed in this paper.
-However we can prove that $\|S\|_2 =O(N).$ Indeed, the elements of $ S $ must satisfy $ |S_{ij}| \leq M_u M_v $ for all $ i, j $.
+The scaling term could potentially be reduced by a factor of $N$ if one can block encode a one-pair matrix without relying on the factorization employed in this paper.
+However we can prove that $\|S\|_2 =\mathcal{O}(N).$ Indeed, the elements of $ S $ must satisfy $ |S_{ij}| \leq M_u M_v $ for all $ i, j $.
 Consequently, the $ L^1 $ norm of $ S $ is given by:

-Since $ S $ is symmetric, its $ L^2 $ norm coincides with its spectral radius.
+Since $ S $ is symmetric, its $2$-norm coincides with its spectral radius.
 It is known that the spectral radius of a matrix is less than or equal to any induced norm.
 Therefore, we have:

-On the other hand, the matrix $ \text{ones}(N) $ is semiseparable and has a $ L^2 $ norm exactly equal to $ N $ and $M_u=M_v=1$.
-Thus, the inequality derived above is sharp, and we can conclude that the $ L^2 $ norm of a generic semiseparable matrix with generators $ u $ and $ v $ grows as $ O(M_u M_v N) $.
+On the other hand, the matrix $ \text{ones}(N) $ is semiseparable and has a $2$-norm exactly equal to $ N $ and $M_u=M_v=1$.
+Thus, the inequality derived above is sharp, and we can conclude that the $2$-norm of a generic one-pair matrix with generators $ u $ and $ v $ grows as $ \mathcal{O}(M_u M_v N) $.
+Figure~\ref{fig:plotnorm} shows a plot of the $2$-norm of random one-pair semiseparable matrices of size ranging from 2 to $2^{14}$.
+The generators have been chosen randomly with distribution $\mathcal{N}(0, 1)$ and then normalized so that $\|u\|_{\infty}=\|v\|_{\infty}=1.$ Each point is the result of an average over 500 runs of one-pair semiseparable random matrices of the same size.

-In Figure~\ref{fig:plotnorm} it is shown a plot of infinity and $L^2$ norm of random semiseparable matrices of size ranging from 2 to $2^{14}$.
-The generators have been chosen randomly with distribution $\mathcal{N}(0, 1)$ and then normalized so that $\|u\|_{\infty}=\|u\|_{\infty}=1.$ Each point is the result of an average over 500 runs of semiseparable random matrices of the same size.
+The scaling factor $\alpha= \mathcal{O}(N^2)$ introduces a multiplicative overhead in algorithms whose cost scales linearly with $\alpha$, such as Hamiltonian simulation and quantum linear solvers~\cite[Corollary~60]{gilyen2019quantum}.
+However, this overhead may be acceptable when circuit depth is the dominant bottleneck, or when only relative spectral information is required: for instance, when computing eigenvalues of the encoded matrix, the scaling factor can be removed by classical post-processing at no additional quantum cost.